ReveredEye/mlopsZoomCamp/README.md

 directory.
 To see the shell/kernel of the docker container run `docker exec -ti <CONTAINER_ID> /bin/sh` where `<CONTAINER_ID>` can be found using `docker ps -a` when the docker container is running after `docker compose up`, this is useful for seeing if mlflow is installed in mage (the image name was `mageai/mageai:latest`).

+IMPORTANT: When managing virtual environments: if the virtual environment is done through `python -m venv .` then deactivate using `deactivate`, otherwise if the virtual environment is done through `pipenv` then use `exit` to deactivate instead.
+To create pipenv environment using `pipenv install`, note that you can only create one per codespace.
+To then activate pipenv using `pipenv shell` and install required packages using `pipenv install <package-name>` or `pipenv install -r requirements.txt`.

 # Link to course info:
 https://github.com/DataTalksClub/mlops-zoomcamp/tree/main